miladtm94/ObjectDetection-YoLo/README.md

     classes -- tensor of shape (None,), predicted class for each box
     """

-     ### START CODE HERE
-    # Retrieve outputs of the YOLO model (≈1 line)
+    # Retrieve outputs of the YOLO model
     box_xy, box_wh, box_confidence, box_class_probs = yolo_outputs

     # Convert boxes to be ready for filtering functions (convert boxes box_xy and box_wh to corner coordinates)
     boxes = yolo_boxes_to_corners(box_xy, box_wh)

-    # Use one of the functions you've implemented to perform Score-filtering with a threshold of score_threshold (≈1 line)
+    # Use one of the functions you've implemented to perform Score-filtering with a threshold of score_threshold
     scores, boxes, classes = yolo_filter_boxes(boxes, box_confidence, box_class_probs, score_threshold)

-    # Scale boxes back to original image shape.
+    # Scale boxes back to the original image shape.
     boxes = scale_boxes(boxes, image_shape)

     # Use one of the functions you've implemented to perform Non-max suppression with
-    # maximum number of boxes set to max_boxes and a threshold of iou_threshold (≈1 line)
+    # maximum number of boxes set to max_boxes and a threshold of iou_threshold
     scores, boxes, classes =  yolo_non_max_suppression(scores, boxes, classes, max_boxes, iou_threshold)
-    ### END CODE HERE

     return scores, boxes, classes
 ```